-B. APPLICATION FEES
+APPLICATION FEES

-- 1. No application shall be reported as complete, and no notification of filing shall be given, unless all fees associated with the application have been received by the City. - 2.
-Application fees shall be submitted to the City Manager.
+- No application shall be reported as complete, and no notification of filing shall be given, unless 1. all fees associated with the application have been received by the City. - Application fees shall be submitted to the City Manager.
+2.

-C. CONCURRENT PROCESSING
+CONCURRENT PROCESSING

-- 1. When concurrent applications are accepted, the applications, though filed concurrently, shall be completed in accordance with the requirements for each individual application. - 2.
-When applications and/or petitions are filed concurrently, the City Manager may: - a. process the applications concurrently; - b. schedule the applications for the same Planning and Zoning Commission meeting date; and - c. schedule the applications for the same City Council meeting date - d.
-If the denial of one application affects the concurrent application, then the concurrent application shall be automatically withdrawn - 3.
-Multiple Zoning Applications
+- When concurrent applications are accepted, the applications, though filed concurrently, shall be completed in accordance with the requirements for each individual application. - 2.
+When applications and/or petitions are filed concurrently, the City Manager may: - process the applications concurrently; - schedule the applications for the same Planning and Zoning Commission meeting date; b. - schedule the applications for the same City Council meeting date - If the denial of one application affects the concurrent application, then the concurrent application shall be automatically withdrawn

+Multiple Zoning Applications 3.